bernhardAxonIvy/doc/source/engine-guide/configuration/notification/index.rst

 .. rubric:: Cleanup

 By default, notifications are deleted from the database if they are older than 90 days.
-This duration can be adjusted using the `Notification:DaysUntilDeletion` property.
+This duration can be adjusted using the `Cleanup:DaysUntilDeletion` property.